 Takeda was the first private partner to kick off this program by providing $250,000 to match the MLSC $250,000 over a five year period.
 Takeda has demonstrated a clear dedication to strengthening the Massachusetts life sciences industry by supporting women-led companies and having as many talented and smart people at the table as possible.

 In May 2018, King Street Properties joined the MassNextGen initiative with a sponsorship of $125,000.
 King Street Properties is a local real estate developer in the life sciences and supports early state companies throughout the Greater Boston area.

-Shortly before the launch of the second round, Sanofi Genzyme joined the initiative as the third corporate sponsor, matching Takeda’s initial investment of $250,000.
-Sanofi has demonstrated commitment to diversity in their work environment and been included on the Forbes Best Employers for Diversity List.
+Shortly before the launch of the second round, Sanofi joined the initiative as the third corporate sponsor, matching Takeda’s initial investment of $250,000.
+Sanofi has demonstrated commitment to diversity in their work environment and named on America’s Best Employers for Diversity List by Forbes.

-If you are interested in sponsoring the MassNextGen Initiative, please reach out to Jennifer Griffin, Vice President of Industry Programs & Relations at JGriffin@masslifesciences.com.
+If you are interested in sponsoring the MassNextGen Initiative, please reach out to Carla Reimold, Vice President of Industry Strategy and Investments at CReimold@masslifesciences.com.